**See also my grain free honey sweetened glazed sugar cookies

 - ¾ tsp. xanthan gum

-- ¼ C Earth Balance soy free butter, room temperature
+- ¼ C Earth Balance non-dairy butter or ghee, room temperature

 - ¾ C sugar